peterjobes/jekyll-now/_posts/2019-08-04-turner-landscape-2019.md

 Ahead of me was an impressive peak, one of those prominent looking, imposing, fell tops.
 I immediately assumed it was The Old Man of Coniston and started leaping over stones and rocks towards it.
 I ignored two runners branching off to the left and was at the foot of the path to the summit when several runners started running towards me.

-In a scene reminiscent of the Ascent of Rum Doodle, we were climbing the wrong mountain.
+In a scene reminiscent of [The Ascent of Rum Doodle](https://www.penguin.co.uk/books/103/1033904/the-ascent-of-rum-doodle/9781784875299.html), we were climbing the wrong mountain.
 We’d over shot.
 More than half a dozen of us had managed to miss The Old Man altogether.
 Luckily there’s a good path to take back up to the summit, but having to double back put paid to my runner’s high and my head dropped.

 >In a scene reminiscent of the Ascent of Rum Doodle, we were climbing the wrong mountain.